 The easiest way to integrate your service with the LaunchKey Platform API is to use one of the many SDKs

-available: Service SDKs.
-SDKs are available in a number of languages.
-Reference the documentation in the SDK you choose when
+available.
+Service SDKs are available in a number of languages.
+Reference the documentation in the Service SDK

-downloaded the SDK, instantiate the SDK Client within your service where necessary.
+downloaded the Service SDK, instantiate the Service SDK Client within your service where necessary.